Born: January 11, 1971

 Blige has sold over 50 million albums and has had ten consecutive albums debut in the Top 10 on the Billboard 200.
 Ranked by VH1 as the 80th greatest artist of all time in 2011, and ranked number 100 on Rolling Stone magazine's "100 Greatest Singers of All Time," it is clear that Mary J. Blige is a woman of great talent.
 In fact, her talent extends into film and television.

 Her film career began in 2001 with her appearance in Prison Song.
 She then appeared in various television shows including Entourage and Ghost Whisperer.
 Blige returned to film in 2009, appearing in Tyler Perry's comedy drama I Can Do Bad All By Myself.
-She also plays a supporting role in Adam Shankman's 2012 Broadway musical adaptation Rock of Ages alongside Tom Cruise and Julianne Hough.
+She also played a supporting role in Adam Shankman's 2012 Broadway musical adaptation Rock of Ages alongside Tom Cruise and Julianne Hough.
+For her role as Florence Jackson in the movie Mudbound (2017), Mary received a Best Supporting Academy Award nomination as well as one for Best Original Song.
+She received nominations in the same categories at the 2018 Golden Globe Awards as well.

 Beyond the scope of music, film, and television, Mary J. Blige has also had other forms of success.
 She released her perfume "My Life" in partnership with the Home Shopping Network, and went on to break records by selling 65,000 bottles during its premiere and later winning two FiFi Awards.

-Blige is married to music executive Martin Kendu Isaacs and currently resides in New Jersey.
+Mary is married to music executive Martin Kendu Isaacs and resides in New Jersey.